 But I wouldn’t be mad at that!

-But also rich in spirit, time, and in peace.
+But also rich in spirit, time, and peace.

 And frugality is the vehicle that will get me there.

-Frugality doesn’t mean living cheaply or depriving yourself of the things you want.
+Frugality doesn’t mean living cheaply or depriving yourself of the things you desire most in life.

 Frugality is about spending in the areas that are important, and scaling back on the crap you don’t care about.